r-grandorder/tri-hermes/en/pages/Lostbelt/tunguska.md

 I'm quite pleased you've nibbled onto sharing intelligence, sure.

 **Taigong:**
-"I do have important intel I'd like to present.But only after taking care of some loose ends."
+"I do have important intel I'd like to present.
+But only after taking care of some loose ends."

 **Taigong:**
 That's the sort of bargain I had in mind here.
 Ahaha.